cynthia0611/Cousera-Getting-and-Cleaning-Data/Project/Code Book.md

 #####The run_analysis.R script performs the following steps to clean the data:

+- i.	**_Read training data set_**
-- i.	**Read X_train.txt, y_train.txt and subject_train.txt** from the "./data/train" folder and store them in trainData,trainLabel and trainSubject variables respectively.
+Read X_train.txt, y_train.txt and subject_train.txt from the "./data/train" folder and store them in trainData,trainLabel and trainSubject variables respectively.

 - ii.
 Read X_test.txt, y_test.txt and subject_test.txt from the "./data/test" folder and store them in testData, testLabeland testsubject variables respectively.